Weikardzaena/my-website/README.md

 # MyWebsite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This is my website.
+It is written in Angular 4 and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server